vladyc1234/BoardGameLocal/README.md

 10. Notification System:

-  -Implement a notification system for order updates, event reminders, and promotions.
+  * Implement a notification system for order updates, event reminders, and promotions.